seranthos/renryuji/README.md

 ![](https://file.garden/aB7K_pCIy0NhQreS/%F0%9F%AA%BC%F0%9F%AB%A7%20-%20REGINA%20OF%20ALL%20WATERS%20(1)%20(1).gif)
 ![](https://file.garden/aB7K_pCIy0NhQreS/%F0%9F%AA%BC%F0%9F%AB%A7%20-%20REGINA%20OF%20ALL%20WATERS%20(1)%20(5).png)
-`my name` is **seranthos** ho-yeon or **twoletter9887** i appreciate nicknames like seran, yeye/yeon, two and 9887 but i also go by benefit, farfetched and funfetti!
+`my name` is **seranthos** ho-yeon or **twoletter9887** i appreciate nicknames like seran, yeye/yeon, two and 9887 but i also go by benefit/benny, farfetched and funfetti!

 `my pronouns` are he any [pronouns cc](https://pronouns.cc/@hoyeon)